Farhang Mehr: Private enterprise

-He then assumed the position of Chairman of the Board and Executive Director of the largest insurance company in Iran, “Bimeh-ye Iran.”
+He then assumed the position of chairman of the board and executive director of the largest insurance company in Iran, “Bimeh-ye Iran.”
 In this position, he created a new regulatory agency for insurance, called the Central Insurance Company.
 He also initiated the insurance pools within the framework of the Regional Corporation for Development (RCD), as well as the College of Insurance for the training of insurance staff among Iran, Turkey, and Pakistan.
 The building of the famous Shah Abbas Hotel in Isfahan was during Mehr’s presidency in Bimeh-yeh Iran.
 During this time, he continued to serve as Iranian Governor for OPEC.
 In addition to his governmental positions, Mehr was also teaching at Iran’s Military Academy, Tehran University, National University of Iran, College of Accounting and College of Insurance.
 He served on the board of trustees of several universities and colleges.

 Pahlavi University

-Mehr’s last position in Iran, prior to the Islamic Revolution of 1979, was president of Pahlavi University in Shiraz.
+Mehr’s last position in Iran, prior to the Iranian Revolution of 1979, was president of Pahlavi University in Shiraz.
 During his presidency, the university became internationally known for its academic excellence and for instituting innovative policies that were later adopted by other developing countries.
 In 1973, the International Health Organization (WHO) chose Pahlavi University as the center for giving on the job training courses to the faculties of the medical schools the South Mediterranean countries.
 In recognition of his valuable services Mehr was the first and only non-Muslim Iranian decorated with First rank Homayoun Medallion and Second rank Taj Medalion.

 Exile

 In 1981, two years after the establishment of the Revolutionary Islamic Republic of Iran, Mehr immigrated to the United States.
 There he joined Boston University as Professor of International Relations, known now as the Pardee School of Global Studies.
 In 1982, Mehr served as the recipient of a certificate in appreciation for the contribution of Iranians to life in the Commonwealth of Massachusetts from Governor Michael Dukakis.
-He retired in 1997 as Professor Emeritus.
+He retired in 1997 as professor emeritus.

 Zoroastrian activism

 Mehr had been very active in the Zoroastrian Communities worldwide.
 In his youth, he organized Sazeman-e Javanan-e Zartoshti (سازمان جوانان زرتشتی), with the goal of fostering unity and awareness among Zoroastrian youth, particularly in their struggle to obtain more rights in Iran.
 In 1949, Mehr was elected to Anjoman-e Zartoshtian-e Tehran (انجمن زرتشتیان تهران) as its youngest member.
 Having left for England in 1950, he joined the Zoroastrian Association of Europe in London and continued to regularly contribute articles to the Zororastrian monthly journal “Hukht”, published in Tehran.

-On his return to Iran in 1957 Mehr again assumed an active role in the Zoroastrian community and was elected Chairman of the Tehrani Zoroastrian Anjoman, a position he held until the Islamic Revolution of 1979.
+On his return to Iran in 1957, Mehr again assumed an active role in the Zoroastrian community and was elected Chairman of the Tehrani Zoroastrian Anjoman, a position he held until the Iranian Revolution of 1979.
 He was a founder of the “Ancient Iranian Cultural Society”.
 Mehr attended all World Zoroastrian Congress es since their inception in 1960 in Iran.
 He is a founder of the World Zoroastrian Organization (WZO).